Humbert II of Viennois: War and politics

 In May 1345, Humbert left Marseille leading a papal fleet called by Pope Clement VI.
 The Second Smyrniote Crusade was against the Aydınids.
-It was intended to assist the recaptured Frankish port of Smyrna by responding to a January 1345 attack during a time of truce by the Turkish garrison upon Christians worshiping in the demolished cathedral.
-While at sail his fleet was attacked by the Genoa near Rhodes.
+It was intended to assist the recaptured Christian port of Smyrna by responding to a January 1345 attack during a time of truce by the Turkish garrison upon Christians worshipping in the demolished cathedral.
+While at sail his fleet was attacked by the Genoese near Rhodes.
 He was also asked to intervene by Venice in the conflict between Bartolomeo Zaccaria and Guglielma Pallavicini over the marquisate of Bodonitsa.
-Humbert's battle for control of Smyrna in 1346 led to 55 years of Christian rule over the city.
+Humbert's battle for control of Smyrna in 1346 led to 56 years of Christian rule over the city until its capture by Timur in 1402.
 During his command, he established the confraternal Order of Saint Catherine.

 Humbert's wife died around the start of 1347, shortly before he returned from the crusade.
 As he was returning, he joined marquesses John II of Montferrat and Thomas II of Saluzzo in their fight against Robert's successor, Queen Joanna I of Naples, who was supported by the Savoyards.
-When Pope Clement VI brought the two sides to negotiations, the terms included the possibility of Humbert marrying Bianca of Savoy, though this did not reach agreement.
+When Pope Clement VI brought the two sides to negotiations, the terms included the possibility of Humbert marrying Bianca of Savoy, though this did not reach an agreement.

+By 1349, Humbert decided to relinquish his rule over Dauphiné, and the final agreement was made with the French king, regarding the sale of Humbert's domains for 400,000 écus, and an annual pension.
+By the same agreement, king's grandson Charles was designated as Humbert's successor, on the condition that Dauphiné will remain a distinctive feudal polity, not integrated into the French realm.
+In order to emphasize those provisions, the sale was referred to as a "transfer".
+Thus in the summer of 1349, the young French prince Charles became the first Dauphin de Viennois from the House of Valois.

-The planned sale to the pope falling through, Humbert finally succeeded in completing a sale to King Philip VI of France in 1349 for 400,000 écus and an annual pension.
-To maintain its sovereignty, however, the sale was referred to as a "transfer".
-In order to prevent the title from going into abeyance or being swallowed up in another sovereign title, Humbert instituted the "Delphinal Statute" whereby the Dauphiné was exempted from many taxes and imposts.
-This statute was subject to much parliamentary debate at regional level, as local leaders sought to defend their autonomy and privilege against the state.
+In order to prevent the title of dauphin from going into abeyance or being swallowed up in another sovereign title, right before the sale Humbert instituted the "Delphinal Statute" whereby the Dauphiné was exempted from many taxes and imposts.
+This statute was subject to much parliamentary debate at the regional level, as local leaders sought to defend their autonomy and privilege against the state.